220912-jwa/P2-Mise-en-scene/README.md

 1. MVP

 Allow users to record a library of information about movies that they have seen or would like to see.
-The application should allow for users to Insert raw information and pull data from the OMDb API.
+The application should allow for users to pull data from the OMDb API.
 Each entry in a user's library should store general movie information (Director, Studio, year of release, title etc.) allow for a written review or notes, favoriting, and rating.

 2. Stretch 1